MetPX/sarracenia/docs/source/Explanation/sarra.rst

 When clients download data, they may write a report message back to the server.
 Servers are configured to forward those client report messages back through the intervening servers back to the source.
 The Source can see the entire path that the data took to get to each client.
-With traditional switching applications, sources only see that they delivered to the first hop in a chain.
+With traditional data switching applications, sources only see that they delivered to the first hop in a chain.
 Beyond that first hop, routing is opaque, and tracing the path of data required assistance from administrators of each intervening system.
 With Sarracenia's report forwarding, the switching network is